-British writer Harry Oliver in his book titled “Black Cats & Four-Leaf Clovers” explores the roots of superstitions around the world.
+British writer Harry Oliver explores the roots of superstitions around the world in his book titled “Black Cats & Four-Leaf Clovers”.

 1. Black Cat

-Black cats are interwoven with magic, that’s why some people think they bring bad luck.
+Black cats are associated with magic, that’s why some people think they bring bad luck.
 However, there are two variations on this superstition.
-If a cat passes in front of you it is bad luck, but if it comes towards you, then it is a good sign.
+If a cat passes in front of you, it is bad luck, but if it comes towards you, then it is a good sign.

 2. Marriage and kissing a mustachioed man